 Chase will give you another opportunity to review your selection.

-You would want to ensure that you transfer no-annual-fee Ultimate Rewards Points to a premium card and not vice versa.
+You want to ensure that you transfer no-annual-fee Chase Ultimate Rewards Points to a premium card and not vice versa.

-In this example, I am moving my Ultimate Rewards Points from my no-annual-fee Chase Freedom® Credit Card to my Chase Sapphire Reserve® Credit Card, a premium card.
+In this example, I am moving my Ultimate Rewards Points from my no-annual-fee Chase Freedom Flex to the Chase Sapphire Preferred, a premium card.

 Confirm & Submit.